 - Your lender received $200,000 in an approved short sale, with the lender forgiving $50,000.

 - At the end of the year you receive a 1099-C for $50,000.

 This does not mean you have to pay $50,000!

 What it does mean is you would need to include this $50,000 as taxable income on your return, unless you qualify for an exclusion.

-There are exclusions that you may or may not qualify for depending on your situation (most commonly insolvency), however if a short sale is in your future, a talk with an accountant to understand your tax liability and exclusion options is most definitely in order!
+There are exclusions that you may or may not qualify for depending on your situation, the most common being insolvency.
+If a short sale is in your future, a talk with an accountant to understand your tax liability and exclusion options is most definitely in order!